Text of my Presentation to the International Spy Museum in Washington, DC

 But first I want to give one more quick example, as long as I’m talking about World War II and truth being stranger than fiction.

 William Goldman in a novelist and Hollywood screenwriter whose work includes, among others, All the President’s Men and Marathon Man.
 He also worked on the movie A Bridge Too Far, about the battle of Arnhem during World War II.

 In his book Adventures in the Screen Trade, Goldman talks about what a wonderful experience he had making the movie, and how certain he was it was going to be a huge popular and critical hit.
-Because it had all these great moment – all these unbelievably dramatic stories – and they were all true.
+Because it had all these great moments – all these unbelievably dramatic stories – and they were all true.

 When the movie was released, it turned out the critics didn’t like it.
 Because they didn’t believe it.
 These true stories were just too incredible to be swallowed.